kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 ## How and where to contribute

 When it comes to our future plans concerning the website, we have some ideas on how to improve its overall performance, simplify contribution, and introduce easy feedback options.
-We are also currently moving from ZenHub to GitHub projects for issue tracking and that change will require modifying the website's logic in the nearest future.
+We are also currently moving from ZenHub to GitHub Projects for issue tracking, and that change will require modifying the website's logic in the nearest future.

 We log all our ideas as [GitHub issues](https://github.com/kyma-project/website/issues) in the `website` repository — feel encouraged to do the same if an idea for improvement crosses your mind.

 You can also jump straight to action and add your two cents to the look and feel of `https://kyma-project.io/`.
 The contribution flow is quite simple:

 1. [Fork](https://kyma-project.io/community/contributing/#git-workflow-git-workflow) a repo.
 2. Create a PR.